spiceai/docs/spiceaidocs/content/en/reference/pod/_index.md

 A python code block that will be run before an action specific reward code block runs.
 Use this to define common variables that will be useful to reference in the specific reward code blocks.

-Access observation state variables by specifying their fully qualified names and prefixing with `prev_state.` for the value at the previous state before the action was taken, and `new_state.` for the value of the state right after the action was taken.
+Access observation state variables by specifying their fully qualified names and prefixing with `current_state.` for the value at the previous state before the action was taken, and `next_state.` for the value of the state right after the action was taken.

 **Example**